-Continental welcomes the introduction of the EU Tyre Label.
-It provides fleet operators and tyre retailers with objective, reliable and comparable information on three important tyre performance characteristics.
+The EU Tyre Label provides fleet operators and tyre retailers with objective, reliable and comparable information on three important tyre performance characteristics: fuel efficiency, wet grip and external rolling noise.

 Wet grip / braking performance